The cold drys out my skin, breaks me out, and causes red patches around my face.

 The next step in my summer skincare routine is to apply a light moisturizer.
 I typically use the Dual Action Moisturizer from Clean&Clear, since it fights acne without drying out my skin.
 I use 1 or 2 pumps of the moisturizer, and gently pat it onto all areas of my face and neck.
 You don’t want to harshly rub anything into your face, so be gentle!

-Following this, I use a Ponds cream around areas of my face that could develop lines and wrinkles.
-The undereye, neck, and forehead are perfectly suited for using a heavier moisturizer, as they will soak up the hydration readily.
-Ponds creams don’t clog my pores or break me out, and there are different formulations that target several concerns.
+Following this, I use winter butter around areas of my face that need an extra touch of moisturizer.
+The neck is especially suited for using a heavier moisturizer, as it will soak up the hydration readily.

 Finally, I apply my acne treatments to any areas that are breaking out.
 I do this after my moisturizers are applied, so that the benzoyl peroxide and salicylic acids don’t dry or burn my skin.
 If I’m going to be outside for a long period, I apply Murad’s Perfecting Day Cream, a sunscreen and moisturizer with an SPF 30 that doesn’t feel greasy or oily.